Dietland (TV series): Critical response

 On the review aggregator website Rotten Tomatoes, the series has an approval rating of 83% based on 52 reviews, with an average rating of 6.8/10.
 The website's critical consensus reads, "The well-acted Dietland delivers timely and engaging social commentary with enough humor and scathing wit to make up for an occasionally scattered narrative approach."
 Metacritic, which uses a weighted average, assigned a score of 66 out of 100 based on 22 critics, indicating "generally favorable reviews".

 Ratings

+Talk show

+A late-night companion talk show was released after the episodes from Embassy Row, AMC Studios and Uncharted.
+It was created and hosted by Aisha Tyler from June 6 to June 30, 2018.